 - In sandwiches and wraps.
 Sliced or chopped into smaller pieces, these roasted peppers are a great addition to any salad or wrap.
 You can even use them to stuff salmon!

-If you’re not using your roasted peppers immediately, marinate them and keep them in the fridge for 1 to 2 weeks to use whenever.
-To do that, slice the roasted peppers up into strips and place them in a jar (I like to add sliced garlic, salt, and a pinch of red pepper flakes for more flavor).
-Pour some quality extra virgin olive oil all the way to cover the peppers, then seal the jar tightly.
-The jar of peppers will store in the fridge.
+To make marinated roasted peppers, slice the roasted peppers into strips and place them in a jar.
+I like to add sliced garlic, salt, and a pinch of red pepper flakes for more flavor.
+Add high-quality extra virgin olive oil to the jar, making sure to cover the peppers completely, then seal the jar tightly, and store in the fridge for up to 2 weeks.
+The olive oil essentially seals the peppers, slowing spoilage.

-Roasted Peppers Recipe (Two Ways!)
+Roasted Pepper Recipe (Two Ways!)

 Ingredients